Brand (play)

 Brand is a play by the Norwegian playwright Henrik Ibsen.
 It is a verse tragedy, written in 1865 and first performed in Stockholm, Sweden on 24 March 1867.

 Brand is a priest who accepts the consequence of his choices, and is deeply bound to doing the "right thing".
 He believes primarily in the will of man, and lives by the belief "all or nothing".
 To make compromises is therefore difficult, or questionable.
 Brand's beliefs render him lonely, because those around him, when put to the test, generally cannot or will not follow his example.
-He is a young idealist whose main purpose is to save the world, or at least people's souls, but his judgment of others are harsh and unfair.
+He is a young idealist whose main purpose is to save the world, or at least people's souls, but his judgment of others is harsh and unfair.

-The word brand means "fire" in Danish, Norwegian and Swedish.
+The word brand means "fire" in Norwegian (in the spelling of Ibsen's lifetime, spelled "brann" today), Danish, Swedish, German and Dutch.
+However Brand, Brandt, Brant and similar names are also known as surnames in Scandinavia, Germany and other countries, derived from the Germanic personal name Brando ("sword").

 Plot

 First act

-At the beginning of the play, we find Brand in the mountains confronting different kinds of people: a farmer traveling with his son, who does not dare to brave a dangerous glacier on behalf of his dying daughter; Einar, a young painter with an easy-going attitude, and his fiancée, Agnes; and finally, a fifteen-year-old girl, Gerd, who claims to know of a bigger church in the mountains and hunts for a great hawk.
+Brand in the mountains confronts different kinds of people: a farmer traveling with his son, who does not dare to brave a glacier on behalf of his dying daughter; Einar, a young painter with an easy-going attitude, and his fiancée, Agnes; and finally, a fifteen-year-old girl, Gerd, who claims to know of a bigger church in the mountains and hunts for a great hawk.

-Einar and Brand were in school together, and their conversation ends in a long discussion about God.
-Brand taunts Einar for portraying God as an old man, who "sees through his fingers", and wants to envision God as a young, heroic saviour.
+Einar and Brand were in school together.
+Brand taunts Einar for portraying God as an old man, who "sees through his fingers"; Brand wants to envision God as a young, heroic saviour.
 He believes that people have become too sloppy about their sins and shortcomings, because of the dogma that Christ, through his sacrifice, cleansed humanity once and for all.

-Brand vows to confront the three mindsets he has just met: the lazy mind (the farmer), the undisciplined mind (Einar), and the wild mind (Gerd).
-He ponders humanity's purpose and the difference between what is, and what should be.
-Here, we find the famous sentence: What you are, be fully, not in parts and pieces.
+Brand vows to confront the mindsets he has just met: the lazy mind, the undisciplined mind, and the wild mind.
+He ponders humanity's purpose and what should be.